Comparing Biden's and Trump's Improper Storage of Classified Materials

 The Bottom Line

-While both the Biden and Trump cases appear to involve improperly retained classified information, the number of the documents involved — 10 versus over 300 — differs substantially.
-Further, the Biden documents were found in a professional office, whereas the Trump documents were found at a personal residence doubling as a pay-to-play club and event hosting space.
+While both the Biden and Trump cases appear to involve improperly retained classified information, the number of documents involved for each appears to differ substantially.
+Further, the Trump documents were found at a location that doubles as a pay-to-play club and event hosting space.
 Finally, the Biden documents were immediately returned to NARA, and did not require an FBI raid to be recovered.

 Sources:

-Note: This article has been updated to include information about the Jan.
-11, 2023, revelation of a second batch of classified documents discovered by aides at President Biden's Wilmington, Delaware residence.